zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ```

 :::note
-It is not necessary for the Gateway service to provide different routing patterns for the central discovery service.
+It is not necessary for the Gateway service to provide different routing patterns for the central Discovery service.
 These metadata can be the same for every cluster.
 :::

 ### Static Onboarding for domain Gateways (deprecated)

-Alternatively, you can statically onboard all domain Gateways on the Central Discovery service.
+Alternatively, you can statically onboard all domain gateways on the Central Discovery service.
 Note that dynamic onboarding is the preferred method.

 For static onboarding, make sure that the following parameters are correctly specified in the static definition file: